amalto/solidity-jar-builder/README.md

 # solidity-jar-builder
-Skeletion Maven project showing how to build Web3j classes from solidity contracts
+Skeleton Maven project showing how to build Web3j classes from solidity contracts

 ## Prerequisites